 The nuts and bolts! (this page is (basically always) under construction)

 Do you have any kittens available now?
 Please see the kitten page for updates about availability, plans, and upcoming litters.
 Kittens are almost always spoken for by our premier reservation list.
 December 2021 update: I will take a few new families for the list sometime January or February 2022.
 Feel free to reach out if you are committed to a Small Haus kitten!

-How much do your kittens cost: Kittens range from $1,800-$2,000. $1,800 for most colors, and $2,000 for silver and smoke colors, and Xerxes' babies.
-This is due to increased costs of importing these colors.
+How much do your kittens cost: Kittens prices range from $2,500 - $3,000, depending on color.
+The black silver and smoke colors are higher, due to increased costs of importing these colors.
 More info about pricing here.
 We offer a discount on a second kitten, and a military discount.